Coherence and Concentration in Tightly-Connected Networks: Introduction

 Consensus~\cite{DeGroot1974, Olfati-Saber2007, Jadbabaie2003988, Bamieh2012, Tegling19,Olfati-Saber20041520, Ghaedsharaf2019}, on one hand, refers to the ability of the network nodes to asymptotically reach a common value over some quantities of interest.
 Many extensions of this problem include the study of robustness and performance of consensus networks in the presence of noise~\cite{Jadbabaie2003988,Bamieh2012,Tegling19}, time-delay~\cite{Olfati-Saber20041520, Ghaedsharaf2019}, and switching graph topology~\cite{Ghaedsharaf2019}.
 Synchronization~\cite{Mirollo1990,mmhzt2015ton,m2014phd-thesis,Sepulchre2008706,Nair2008661,Kim2011200,Wieland2011}, on the other hand, refers to the ability of network nodes to follow a commonly defined trajectory.
 Although for nonlinear systems synchronization is a structurally stable phenomenon, in the linear case~\cite{Nair2008661, Sepulchre2008706, Kim2011200, Wieland2011}, synchronization requires the existence of a common internal model that acts as a virtual leader~\cite{Kim2011200,Wieland2011}.

 A closely related notion of coordination emerges when looking at how the network agents collectively respond to disturbances.
 In this setting, agents with noticeably different input-output responses, can present a similar, i.e., coherent, response when interconnected.
 A vast body of work, triggered by the seminal paper~\cite{Bamieh2012}, has quantitatively studied the role of the network topology in the emergence of coherence.
-Examples include, directed~\cite{Tegling19} and undirected~\cite{Oral17} consensus networks, transportation networks~\cite{Bamieh2012}, and power networks~\cite{Paganini2019tac,Bamieh2013,Andreasson17}.
+Examples include, directed~\cite{Tegling19} and undirected~\cite{Oral17} consensus networks, transportation networks~\cite{Bamieh2012}, and power networks~\cite{Paganini2019tac,Bamieh2013,Andreasson17,psf17cdc}.
 The key technical approach amounts to quantify the level of coherence by computing the $\mathcal{H}_2$-norm of the system for appropriately defined nodal disturbance and performance signals.
 Broadly speaking, the analysis shows a reciprocal dependence between the performance metrics and the non-zero eigenvalues of the network graph Laplacian, validating the fact that strong network coherence (low $\mathcal{H}_2$-norm) results from the high connectivity of the network (large Laplacian eigenvalues).
-Unfortunately, the analysis strongly relies on a homogeneity~\cite{Bamieh2012,Tegling19, Oral17,Bamieh2013, Andreasson17} or proportionality~\cite{Paganini2019tac} assumption of the nodal transfer functions, and thus fails to characterize how individual heterogeneous node dynamics affect the overall coherent network response.
+Unfortunately, the analysis strongly relies on a homogeneity~\cite{Bamieh2012,Tegling19, Oral17,Bamieh2013, Andreasson17,psf17cdc} or proportionality~\cite{Paganini2019tac} assumption of the nodal transfer functions, and thus fails to characterize how individual heterogeneous node dynamics affect the overall coherent network response.

-In this paper, we seek to overcome these limitations by formalizing network coherence by the presence of a low-rank structure, of the system transfer matrix, that appears when the network connectivity is high.
-More precisely, we show that for linear networks, as the network's effective algebraic connectivity (a frequency-dependent connectivity notion) grows, the system transfer matrix converges to a rank-one transfer matrix that exactly represents the coherent behavior.
-Interestingly, the non-zero eigenvalue of such a rank-one matrix is given by the harmonic mean of individual nodal dynamics, which we refer to it as coherent dynamics.
+In this paper, we seek to overcome these limitations by formalizing network coherence by the presence of a low-rank structure, of the system transfer matrix, that appears when the network feedback gain is high.
+More precisely, we show that for linear networks, as the network's effective algebraic connectivity (a frequency-dependent notion to be later defined) grows, the system transfer matrix converges to a rank-one transfer matrix with identical element-wise transfer functions.
+Interestingly, this transfer function is given by the harmonic mean of individual nodal dynamics, which we refer to as coherent dynamics.
 Furthermore, we provide the concentration result of such coherent dynamics in large-scale stochastic networks where the node dynamics are given by random transfer functions.